SHS-Robotics-Club/3123-IntoTheDeep-24/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

 This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.
+OpModes are in the teleop folder.
+The primary robot object class is in this folder.
+The subsystem objects classes code code (such as Claw, ClawArm and ClawLift) are in the subsystems folder, and there are utilitiy objects classes (such as MissionTimer) in the util folder.
+The structure of the OpModes and the robot object are described below.

 ## Creating your own OpModes